R E S E A R C H

 I'm an anthropological linguistics professor at the University of Miami.
 Much of my research is concerned with understanding the effects of

 language on nonlinguistic cognition.
-I've explored such effects primarily through research among Amazonian populations.
+I've explored such effects primarily through work with Amazonian populations.

-Some of this work has been covered by National Geographic, Slate, The New York Times, Scientific American, The Atlantic and others.
+Some of my work has been covered by National Geographic, Slate, The New York Times, Scientific American, The Atlantic and others.

 T E A C H I N G